mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 **Consumer**: Single View Creator

-**Definition**: The Projection Changes or `pc` informs the listener (generally the Single View Creator) that a Single View should be updated.
+**Description**: The Projection Changes or `pc` informs the listener (generally the Single View Creator) that a Single View should be updated.
 This event is created as a result of a strategy execution.
 It is stored on MongoDB and is very similar to the [Single View Trigger Message](#single-view-trigger-message) on Kafka.